Lothar Linke: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 On 19 April 1940, Linke contributed to the destruction of the Bristol Blenheim bomber P4906 from No. 107 Squadron.
 The bomber was on a mission to Stavanger, Norway and was shot down.
+On 29 May during the Battle of Dunkirk, he claimed two Hawker Hurricane fighters shot down.
 Linke was promoted to Oberfeldwebel (staff or master sergeant) of the Reserves on 1 July 1940.

 Night fighter career

 A map of part of the Kammhuber Line.
 The 'belt' and night fighter 'boxes' are shown.

 Following the 1939 aerial Battle of the Heligoland Bight, Royal Air Force (RAF) attacks shifted to the cover of darkness, initiating the Defence of the Reich campaign.
 By mid-1940, Generalmajor (Brigadier General) Josef Kammhuber had established a night air defense system dubbed the Kammhuber Line.
 It consisted of a series of control sectors equipped with radars and searchlights and an associated night fighter.
 Each sector named a Himmelbett (canopy bed) would direct the night fighter into visual range with target bombers.
 In 1941, the Luftwaffe started equipping night fighters with airborne radar such as the Lichtenstein radar.
 This airborne radar did not come into general use until early 1942.

 With the expansion of the night fighter force, a newly formed II.
 Gruppe (2nd group) of Nachtjagdgeschwader 1 (NJG 1—1st Night Fighter Wing) was created from I. Gruppe of ZG 76 on 7 September 1940.
 In consequence, Linke became a night fighter pilot with II.
 Gruppe of NJG 1, serving with 6.
 Staffel.
 On 18 January 1941, Linke's commanding officer, Oberleutnant Helmut Lent, nominated Linke for a promotion to Leutnant (second lientenant).
 The nomination was supported by the Gruppenkommandeur (group commander) of II.
 Gruppe, Hauptmann Walter Ehle, and the Geschwaderkommodore (wing commander) of NJG 1, Major Wolfgang Falck.
 On 1 March 1941, the nomination was approved by the Luftwaffe Personnel Office and Linke became an officer.

 Linke claimed his first nocturnal aerial victory on the night of 11/12 May 1941 over a Vickers Wellington bomber.
 On 1 November 1941, II.
-Gruppe of Nachtjagdgeschwader 2 (NJG 2—2nd Night Fighter Wing) was formed from 4.
-Staffel of NJG 2 and transfers from 4. and 6.
+Gruppe of Nachtjagdgeschwader 2 (NJG 2—2nd Night Fighter Wing) was expanded from 4.
+Staffel of NJG 2, the Staffel had its origin from 1.
+Staffel of Zerstörergeschwader 2, and transfers from 4. and 6.
 Staffel of NJG 1.
 In consequence, Linke's Staffel became the 5.
 Staffel of NJG 2.

+On 25/26 June 1942 during the third thousand-bomber raid which targeted Bremen, Linke claimed a Short Stirling bomber shot down.
+In the night of 26/27 July, he shot down Avro Lancaster bomber R5748 from No. 106 Squadron.
+On 13/14 September, he was credited with shooting down Wellington HD991 from No. 22 Operational Training Unit.
+On 1 October, II.
+Gruppe of NJG 2 became IV.
+Gruppe of NJG 1 at Leeuwarden.
+By end 1942, Ruhl was credited with eleven nocturnal aerial victories.